June 30th

 Commentary:

 Similarly, as beings, we have our own dharma.
 This needs to be eternally upheld through every breath.
-Hence, if one partakes in even a small aspect of an act of dharma, it aids in purging his mind, clarifying his thought and purifying his actions.
-It reinforces the importance of abiding by dharma to the being and leads him on the right path!
+Hence, if one partakes even in a small aspect of a dharmic act, it aids in purging his mind, clarifying his thoughts, and purifying his actions.
+It reinforces the importance of abiding by dharma to the individual and leads him on the right path!

+Through incessant practice, our values should turn into virtues.
 The reward of virtue is virtue alone!
-Sin can be committed in thought, word or deed.
+Sin can be committed in thought, word, or deed.
 So can virtue!
 The choice is ours.

 pada vigrahaH: